alberttheprince/NorthYankton/README.md

 This is released without guaranteeing support, help, or assistance.
 If you have issues, please fix them and make a PR.
 Issues created will not be addressed.
 North Yankton is NOT "release ready".
 It was never intended to be used by players outside of the very controlled prologue missions by Rockstar.

+If you would like to release any free map/ipl fixes for this, please get in touch with me on my Discord: noornahas (PrinceAlbert) to have them listed here!

  # Requirements

 - [Bob74_ipl](https://github.com/Bob74/bob74_ipl) Required for enabling IPLs, like North Yankton.

-# Credits

-- Thank you to [ThePlayaJam765](https://www.gta5-mods.com/misc/north-yankton-previous-generation-hud-mod) over on GTA5-mods for editing the minimap colors in North Yankton allowing me to include it!
-- Thank you to [MissySnowie](https://www.gta5-mods.com/users/MissySnowie) over on GTA5-mods for editing these .ymaps and permitting me to include them!
-- Thank you to [Stan](https://github.com/tom-osborne) and [Manason](https://github.com/Manason/), and the [QBox community](https://github.com/Qbox-project) for their assistance in making this a reality.
-- Thank you TheIndra, your code was invaluable for improving the general functionality and feel of North Yankton
-- Thank you to Re1ease for the standalone teleportation code, which we simplified for this resource (used under GPL 3.0)

-If you would like to release any free map/ipl fixes for this, please get in touch with me on my Discord: noornahas (PrinceAlbert) to have them listed here!

 # Modifications